- There are several types of vector DNA for molecular cloning.

 - Plasmids are used widely in cloning in bacteria.

 - In baker's/brewer's yeast, four types of plasmids are distinguished.
-These are all designed as shuttle plasmids, capable of replicating as plasmids in E. coli and in yeast.
+These are all designed as shuttle plasmids, capable of replicating as plasmids in E. coli.

 - YIP, yeast integrating plasmid